MateoENSG/OnlineWellInterpretationBenchmark/README.md

 The project will have a form with questions on the user background (student or professionnal, which studies branch and how many years of experience, etc) to determine factors to the uncertainties.

 ## Install
+This project was made using UV, here are the steps to install the project using UV :
+1) Git clone the repository
+2) Create a venv using UV : uv venv
+3) Sync your new venv with the uv.lock : uv sync uv/lock
-Activate the .venv
+4) Activate the .venv : .venv\Scripts\activate

-in terminal use : streamlit run src/main.py
+5) streamlit run src/main.py

 ## Dependancies
 python>=3.12